 4. Don’t Do Dumb Debt– As things begin to get tight, you might be tempted to get a HELOC (Home Equity Line of Credit) or refinance your home in order to pay consumer debt.
 Bad idea.
 This will only deteriorate the equity in your home and chances are really good you’ll be right back in that HUGE boat load of debt by this time next year.
 The better option is to cut costs, budget, and go to the NFCC.

 5. Budget Baby and Learn – If you don’t have a budget, as part of your lifestyle, then yesterday was the day to start.
 Set one up with online budgeting tools, found at mint.
-It’s also important to learn how to budget, a great new program that helps military families with their money matters is supported by the Military Family Advisory Network called MilCents and it begins a new (free) course in February.
+It’s also important to learn how to budget, a great new program that helps military families with their money matters is supported by the Military Family Advisory Network called MilCents and it take their free course at your convenience.

 6. Repurpose Funds: My daughter loves to take antiques and even junk and repurpose it to give it more life (and save money in the process).
 As you save money in one area, it’s important to redirect it to another area through proactive actions such as writing a check to pay debt or to fund your savings account.